-Licence agreements give tenants very few rights, and schemes should generally aim to ensure tenants are given ASTs.
-However, there are situations in which a client cannot have an AST tenancy.
-Although the law around licences and tenancies is not conclusive, and can be considered a grey area of housing law, a client is most likely to have a licence if he or she is what housing law calls an 'excluded occupiers'.
-A client may be an excluded occupier in one of the following situations:
+Common Law Tenancies (CLT) give tenants less rights, and schemes should generally aim to ensure tenants are given SATs.
+However, there are situations in which a client cannot have an SAT tenancy.
+A client is most likely to have a Common Law Tenancy if he or she is in one of the following situations:

-- When the client shares some accommodation (for example, kitchen. bathroom, WC, lounge) with his or her private sector landlord. - When the client is in hostel accommodation provided by a public sector landlord - a Housing Association, charity or local authority.
+- When the client shares some accommodation (for example, kitchen. bathroom, WC, lounge) with his or her private sector landlord. - When the client is in hostel accommodation provided by a public sector landlord a Housing Association, charity or local authority.
 A 'hostel' is defined as accommodation where the occupiers do not have any self-contained accommodation, and where meals, or facilities for food preparation, are provided.
+In some cases clients living in temporary accommodation can be classed as 'Nontenant Occupiers' in which case they have very little rights.

-Key differences between licences and tenancy agreements
+Key differences between CLT and tenancy agreements

-• The tenant lives with his/her landlord and shares living space
+The tenant lives with his/her landlord and shares living space

 If a tenant lives with his or her landlord and shares some accommodation with him or her, they will be a lodger and not a tenant.
-Lodgers cannot be issued with either an individual or joint AST and will be on licences, or lodgings agreements (see our lodgings agreement template).
-For more information on lodgings and lodgings agreements please see Chapter 4: Models of Shared Accommodation.
+Lodgers cannot be issued with either an individual or joint SAT and will be on CLT or lodgings agreements (see our lodgings agreement template).
+For more information on lodgings and lodgings agreements please see Chapter Four: Models of Shared Accommodation.

-No security of tenure
+Security of tenure